nameless695/JokerCord/README.md

 pip3 uninstall dhash imagehash python-resize-image
 ```
 In your OS's terminal.
+**Added support to enable/disable guilds on which to catch pokemons.**
+To enable or disable a guild, go to the bot management page and select Settings>Enable/Disable Guilds

 # JokerCord
 If you like my work and want to support it, the best way is by adding a star to this project (top of the page) you don't know how happy that makes me.
 It also tells me to continue working on this project.
 Thank you!